top of page

 3. Write down your goals

 How can writing down your goals help you achieve them?
-Well, don’t under-estimate the power of writing down your goals if you actually want to achieve them.
+Well, don’t underestimate the power of writing down your goals if you actually want to achieve them.
 First, many of us focus and learn better when writing things down rather than just hearing, thinking, or reading them.
 As writing things down helps us to memorise them, by writing down our goals, we will keep them in mind, as well as the steps to achieve them.

 Writing down your goals will also assist you with the steps, the solutions and the ‘details’.
-Because you will spend time thinking of your goals and projects, you will question your resources and skills to come with answers and solutions.
+Because you will spend time thinking of your goals and projects, you will question your resources and skills to come up with answers and solutions.
 Writing down your goals doesn’t simply mean putting a few words on paper.
 When writing down your goals, you want to be very specific, you might need to use visuals, photos and graphics.
 When doing this exercise, simply imagine that someone else will need to understand exactly your project without any additional explanation.
 Once you get there, you know that you did a great job writing down goals that you are already more likely to achieve.

 4. Big goals, big preparation

 Some goals can take many years to be achieved, so what is an hour or a few hours of your time to structure them properly?
 When focusing on goal setting and goal achievement, rushing isn’t usually the answer.
 What will happen if you don’t carefully set up your goals and try to immediately rush to achieve them?
 You may fail!
-And, what usually happens when adults fail?
+And what usually happens when adults fail?
 They give up completely and move on with a new project – when they dare to focus on a new project…

 Adults don’t like failures and don’t handle failures well.
 When setting up your goals, you want to carefully plan and prepare the different steps and possible scenarios.
 By doing so, you can move from one step to another towards your goal instead of rushing there and facing the risk of failure.
 You won’t be able to magically achieve everything overnight.
 The key is to understand that achieving your goals can take time and be seen as ongoing work.
 Steps towards a goal are steps away from our comfort zone; it is important to respect the step instead of jumping out of your comfort zone without a parachute.